Kabir-Narula/WEB222-Seneca-College/README.md

 - **Discord**: leviackerman0931

 Your success in web programming is important to me, and I'm committed to supporting your learning journey.
 Happy coding!

-**Disclaimer**: This repository is intended for educational purposes.
-While it's encouraged to use this as a learning resource, please ensure that you maintain academic integrity and adhere to your institution's policies regarding assignments and code usage.